Scille/parsec-cloud/docs/hosting/deployment/idopte-pki-web.rst

 Why Idopte?
 ===========

+There is no standard way to access the smart card hardware from the web browser.
-We use Idopte to provide the integration of smartcard features on the web application because at the moment of writing the `Web Smart Card API <https://wicg.github.io/web-smart-card/>`_ is in draft.
+A couple of alternatives were considered, among which we can mention the `Web Smart Card API <https://wicg.github.io/web-smart-card/>`_ but, at the time of writing, the API is in draft.

+We chose Idopte, a French software company specialized in Smart Card Middleware, mainly because:

+- It provides a simple and functional JavaScript API allowing communication with the smart card from the browser (through their middleware)
-And the client that asked for the support of smartcard in web was already using that solution with other web applications.
+- The Parsec customer needing web smart card support is already using Idopte middleware with other web applications.

 .. note::
    :collapsible: open